Navigating Fatigue: Over-Reaching Vs Over-Training in Running

 • Partial recovery:

 This state reflects a loss of balance between stress and recovery.
 Continuing to push extends the time needed to return to normal training.
+Allowing sufficient recovery becomes necessary for the system to gradually regain stability and restore normal adaptation.

 Over-Training: When the System Stops Adapting